Emily is the co-founder and owner of a small boutique agency. They help ecommerce brands launch their products on Amazon.

 How to automate client onboarding

-Suppose you’re using a project automation tool to manage and automate your projects.
+Suppose you’re using a project automation tool to manage and automate your client projects.
 Internally, we’ve got two teams who work with clients: the Sales team (they’re sourcing and closing deals), and the Client Success team (they’re responsible for onboarding the new client, training them if necessary, and making sure they get the most success out of the engagement.

 For automation, we’re using a “Sales board” to manage our Client Deals, and when the deal closes or is won, we’ve got a “Client Operations board” for the Client Success team to manage the brand new client accounts.